Germany: Car crashes into gates of Angela Merkel's chancellery | DW | 25.11.2020

 A car has crashed into the gates of the office of German Chancellor Angela Merkel.

-A car crashed into the gates of the office of German Chancellor Angela Merkel on Wednesday.
+An unnamed man drove a car into the gates of the office of German Chancellor Angela Merkel on Wednesday.

-Unverified images shared on social media showed a car with a message scrawled on the side of it reading: "You damned children and old people murderers."
+Photos showed a car with a message scrawled on one of its sides reading: "You damned children and old people murderers."
+The white paint on the other side said: "Stop Globalization Politics."

+A government spokesperson told DW that a vehicle drove into the entry gate of the Chancellor's office and "caused minor property damage."

+The Chancellor and other members of the government and Chancellor's office were "at no point in any danger."

 A tweet from the public broadcaster Deutschlandfunk showed the vehicle stopped by the gate of the building and a large number of emergency vehicles in the normally restricted area.